-NYSERDA may perform two different types of QC on each MF NCP project: technical reviews and site inspections.
+NYSERDA and its designees may perform two different types of QC on each MF NCP project: technical reviews and site inspections.
 This section explains how these apply to projects following the PHI path.

-A technical review process may occur at the Energy Modeling and As-Built Milestones of each PHI path project to verify the project is meeting all MF NCP requirements.
-Failure to meet the performance thresholds and all MF NCP requirements may result in termination of the project.
+The technical review process occurs at the Energy Modeling and As-Built Milestones of each PHI path project.
+The intent is to provide a thorough technical review of the submittal documents and verify that the project is meeting all MF NCP requirements.
+Failure to meet the performance thresholds and all MF NCP requirements will result in termination of the project.